-Looking to install Windows Vista on your PC, but don't want to get rid of Windows XP?
+Looking to install Windows 8, 7, Vista on your PC, but don't want to get rid of Windows XP?
 In the following simple solution, I show you how to install Windows Vista alongside an existing installation of Windows XP.
-Once you have completed these instructions, you will be able to dual boot Windows XP and Vista.
-During system startup, you will be able to select to boot from either Windows XP or Windows Vista.
-In addition, both Windows XP and Windows Vista will be installed on the same hard drive, eliminating the need to install Windows Vista to a second hard drive.
+These instructions set should also work for dual booting Windows 7, 8 and others.

-How to Install Windows Vista alongside Windows XP on the same drive:
+How to Install another Windows alongside XP

-At the GParted boot screen, select (auto-configuration) and press Enter
+- At the GParted boot screen, select (auto-configuration) and press Enter.

-During boot, just press Enter when prompted to select the keymap and Enter again for language settings
+- During boot, just press Enter when prompted to select the keymap and Enter again for language settings.

-Once GParted has loaded, right click on the main Windows XP NTFS partition (I.E. /dev/hda1) and select to Resize/Move
+- Once GParted has loaded, right click on the main Windows XP NTFS partition (I.E. /dev/hda1) and select to Resize/Move.

-Next, using the slider, reduce the partition size to free up enough room (10GB+) to install Windows Vista, then click Resize/Move
+- Next, using the slider, reduce the partition size to free up enough room (10GB+) to install Windows Vista, then click Resize/Move.

-Next, in order to apply the changes and resize the partition, click Apply.
-GParted will ask you to confirm the changes, click OK and wait for the process to finish
+- Next, in order to apply the changes and resize the partition, click Apply.
+GParted will ask you to confirm the changes, click OK and wait for the process to finish.

-Next, continue until Windows Vista prompts you on where to install.
-Select the Unallocated space option and click Next
+- Continue until Windows prompts you on where to install.

 Select the Unallocated space option and click Next.